qanhnn12/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Solution/B. Data Analysis Questions.md

 | pro_to_basic_monthly  |
 |---------------------|
 | 0     |
-There was no customer downgrading from a pro monthly to a basic monthly plan in 2020.
+There was no customers downgrading from a pro monthly to a basic monthly plan in 2020.